mongodb/terraform-provider-mongodbatlas/README.md

 ```sh
 $export GCP_PROJECT_ID=<YOUR_PROJECT_ID>
 ```
-~> **Notice:** For more information about the Encryption at Rest resource, see: https://docs.atlas.mongodb.com/reference/api/encryption-at-rest/
+~> **Notice:** For more information about the Network Peering resource, see: https://docs.atlas.mongodb.com/reference/api/vpc/

 - For Encryption at Rest resource configuration: